 But encrypting flash drives is somewhat complex, and the process varies depending upon operating systems.
 Therefore this guide provides a step-by-step method on how to encrypt flash drives securely.

-Modern operating systems like Windows, macOS, and Linux use built-in tools for encrypting the external flash drives.
-But in case these built-in tools seem complex to you, you can use encryption software for this purpose.
+Modern operating systems like Windows, macOS, and Linux use built-in tools for encrypting external flash drives.
+But if these built-in tools seem complex to you, you can use encryption software for this purpose.
 Here are the detailed step-by-step guidelines for encrypting the USB drives in Windows, MacOS, Linux, and Ubuntu operating systems.

 1. Windows 10 or 11 Using VeraCrypt

 VeraCrypt is a free third-party data encryption tool that functions cross-platform and is based on TrueCrypt software.
 The encryption software can be used with Windows and Linux platforms and hides encrypted volumes through TwoFish, AES, and Serpent encryption.

 Here are the steps for encrypting flash drives with VeraCrypt software: